Information for Nominees and Parents

 Letters of Participation

-The Academy will supply letters certifying your participation and matriculation in the Congress of Future Medical Leaders.
-You can share these letters with colleges and universities as well as organizations offering grants and scholarships.
+The Academy will supply letters certifying participation and matriculation in the Congress of Future Medical Leaders.
+Delegates can share these letters with colleges and universities as well as organizations offering grants and scholarships.

-You will be able to create your own news release, using an easy to follow program that the Academy has developed.
-Included are instructions on how to distribute this release to local newspapers and television stations so you can get maximum recognition for your achievements.
+Delegates will be able to create their own news release, using an easy to follow program that the Academy has developed.
+Included are instructions on how to distribute this release to local newspapers and television stations so Delegates can get maximum recognition for their achievements.

 Cancellations and Refunds